MILITARY WITHDRAWAL policy for involuntary uniformed service mobilization

-Purdue University Fort Wayne supports students who are members of the United States armed forces and reserve units.
-Active members of the U.S. military, National Guard, or other armed forces reserve units may be ordered to active duty at any time.
+Purdue University Fort Wayne supports students who are continuing members of the United States armed forces and reserve units.
+Active members of the U.S. military, National Guard, or other armed forces reserve units may be ordered unexpectedly to active duty at any time.

 If you have already registered for an upcoming semester, you can drop your classes before the start of the semester and during the 100% refund period on the Enrollment tab in goPFW, or by completing a Drop/Add Form and submitting it to the Enrollment Service Center in Kettler Hall.
 If you are dropping classes after submitting that semester’s VA Semester Certification form, you must also complete, sign, and submit the Veteran’s Change of Enrollment form for adding/dropping classes.
-Submit the completed form AND a copy of your orders to Military Student Services in person (KT 110N), or via email to [email protected] or fax to 260-481-0254.
+Submit the completed form AND a copy of your deployment orders to Military Student Services in person (KT 110N), or via email to [email protected] or fax to 260-481-0254.

-- With the permission of the instructor(s), a student may receive a final grade or an incomplete in some or all of the enrolled courses.
+- With the permission of the instructor(s), a student may receive a final grade or an incomplete in some or all enrolled courses.
 Immediately consult with each instructor about finishing a course early.
-For example, you may be able to get credit for a course by submitting final work ahead of schedule.
+For example, you may be able to receive credit for a course by submitting final work ahead of schedule.
 If you are not able to complete a course, you may be able to receive a grade of Incomplete (“I”).
 This may be an option if a majority of the required coursework is completed and of passing quality, and you can reasonably expect to complete the remainder of your coursework within a year.
 In accordance with the University policy on Incomplete grades, you are allowed up to one year to finish your coursework.
 Given extenuating circumstances, the initial one-year time limit may be extended for a period not to exceed one additional calendar year if approved by the instructor and the instructor’s dean, and if the Registrar’s Office is notified before the expiration of the original time limit.
 No refund will be given if a final grade or incomplete grade are received.

 - Complete and sign the Veteran’s Change of Enrollment form for adding/dropping classes.
-Submit the completed form AND a copy of your orders to Military Student Services in person (KT 110N), or via email to [email protected] or fax to 260-481-0254.
+Submit the completed form AND a copy of your deployment orders to Military Student Services in person (KT 110N), or via email to [email protected] or fax to 260-481-0254.